January 2026 Heritage Celebrations

 We invite the entire UConn community to join us in commemorating Native American Heritage Month through the following events featured on the NACP website.

 National First-Generation Day (November 8): Since 2017, schools and universities across the country have dedicated this day to celebrating first-generation students, faculty, staff, and alumni.
-November 8th was selected to honor the anniversary of the signing of the Higher Education Act (HEA) of 1965, which increased federal funding and resources to help level the playing field for communities underserved in higher education.
+This day celebrates the accomplishments of students whose parents did not complete a four-year college degree.
+November 8th was selected to honor the anniversary of the signing of the Higher Education Act (HEA) of 1965, which increased federal funding and resources to help level the playing field for underserved communities.
 Notably, HEA ushered in the federal TRIO programs that increase access, retention, and completion for low-income, first-generation, and underserved minority populations.
 UConn has two TRIO Programs: Student Support Services, which supports this mission, and McNair Programs, which prepares first-generation, low-income, and historically underrepresented students for M.S. and Ph.D. studies in STEM disciplines.

 World Freedom Day (November 9): World Freedom Day is a federal holiday that commemorates the fall of the Berlin Wall.
 Established in 2001 by President George W. Bush, it celebrates freedom within democracy.

 Veterans Day (November 11): Veterans Day pays tribute to all those who served in the United States Armed forces.
-It is separate from Memorial Day (the last Monday of May), which commemorates those who died while serving in the US military, and Armed Forces Day (the third Saturday in May), which honors those currently serving in the US military.
+It is separate from Memorial Day (the last Monday of May), which commemorates those who died while serving in the U.S. military, and Armed Forces Day (the third Saturday in May), which honors those currently serving in the U.S. military.
 Veterans Day was originally called Armistice Day, which celebrated the cessation of hostilities during World War I that went into effect on the eleventh hour of the eleventh day of the eleventh month.
 In 1954, this holiday was changed to “Veterans Day” to include veterans from all American wars.

-UConn honors members of the US military and their families.
-The Office of Veterans and Military Programs (VAMP) will be holding its annual Veterans Day Ceremony on Monday, November 11th at 11am on Founders Green.
+UConn honors members of the U.S. military and their families.
+The Office of Veterans and Military Programs (VAMP) will be holding its annual Veterans Day Ceremony on Tuesday, November 11th at 11am on Founders Green.
 All are invited and encouraged to join.
 VAMP also provides student support services specifically for veterans, active service members, and their families who are attending UConn.
 Their services include certifying VA educational benefits, assisting students in their transition to life at UConn, providing supplemental programs and activities to student veterans, and directing veterans to fully confidential mental and behavioral health assistance.
 VAMP works closely with the Center for Students with Disabilities which has a wealth of resources for veterans regardless of ability status, and the Center for Career Development.

 Transgender Day of Remembrance (November 20): The Transgender Day of Remembrance memorializes those who lost their lives to acts of anti-transgender violence.
 It raises public awareness about hate crimes directed at transgender and gender-diverse people and ensures that their lives are not forgotten.
 This is a day for expressing love and respect in the face of hatred or indifference.
 This day also helps raise awareness about issues the transgender and gender-diverse communities continue to face.
 UConn supports the transgender communities through the Rainbow Center, which provides spaces of refuge and community-building, as well as resources to help members of the transgender communities navigate life at UConn.
 Check their website and Instagram account for more.